DiscordDungeons/Bugs/FAQ.md

 ### I can't link the android app / The linker on the app is broken

 We know of this, we're working on a new app, but we currently don't have an ETA.

+### I can't sell lemons!

+Not a bug, it's intended behaviour, use the global market instead.